Administrative divisions of Michigan: Charter township

 A unique form of civil township in Michigan is the charter township, a status created by act of the state legislature in 1947, which grants additional powers and streamlined administration of townships.
 Charter townships that meet certain criteria are also provided greater protection against annexation by a city or village.
 Townships must have at least 2,000 residents before they can seek charter status.
 The means by which a charter is approved affects a charter township's taxing ability.
 If township voters approve the charter status, the township may levy up to 5 mills without voter approval.
 If the charter status is approved by the township board alone, the township board may not levy any millage beyond that allowed for general law townships without voter approval.
 As of April 2001, there were 127 charter townships in Michigan.

 A charter township is governed by a board of trustees composed of a township supervisor, clerk, treasurer and 4 trustees.
 A significant difference in the form of government between a charter township and general law township is that a charter township may appoint a township superintendent as the township's chief administrative officer (CAO) who is delegated specific duties and responsibilities by law.
 If a charter township does not appoint a superintendent it can employ a township manager as the township's CAO, however, the township manager only has duties and responsibilities directly delegated to it by the township board of trustees.

+Michigan Townships Association

+The Michigan Townships Association (MTA) is a non-profit organization that is one of the largest local government associations in the United States.
+The MTA was formed in 1953 and now claims nearly 99% of Michigan's 1,242 townships as members.